Christian Benteke: 2012–13 season

-On 31 August 2012, Benteke joined Premier League club Aston Villa on a four-year deal for a fee believed to be around £7 million.
+On 31 August 2012, Benteke joined Premier League club Aston Villa on a four-year contract for a fee believed to be around £7 million.

 On 15 September 2012, Benteke scored on his debut for Aston Villa in a 2–0 win against Swansea City, after coming on as a substitute for Austrian forward Andreas Weimann.
 The goal came when Swansea defender Ashley Williams headed the ball into Benteke's path, which he then lifted over the keeper and tapped in on the volley.
 Villa manager Paul Lambert praised Benteke's performance on his debut calling him "unplayable".
 He then scored Villa's only goal in a 1–1 home draw with Norwich City.
 He added a further two goals to his tally during a 3–2 victory over Swindon Town in the League Cup.
 He scored the winner in a 1–0 Premier League victory for Villa against Reading at Villa Park on 27 November to continue his impressive start in English football.

 Benteke then scored Villa's fourth goal in a 4–1 League Cup win over Norwich City at Carrow Road.
 Benteke further added to his impressive start in Premier League football by scoring two goals in Villa's 3–1 win against Liverpool at Anfield on 15 December.
 In addition to the two goals, he also assisted Villa's second goal with a back-heel to Andreas Weimann.
 Paul Lambert said afterwards that 'Benteke has been unbelievable', after already stating midweek (post–Norwich) that 'you run out of things to say about the guy, how well he's performing and how young he is'.
 Around Christmas time, Tottenham Hotspur manager André Villas-Boas was reportedly interested in signing Benteke, referring to him as the season's "surprise package".